-Rebuilding after a destructive hurricane is not only expensive but it is emotionally draining.
-The best hope for the victims of Hurricane Harvey is that they were covered with the appropriate Home and Flood Insurance.
+Rebuilding your home after a destructive hurricane is not only expensive but it is emotionally draining.
+The best hope for the victims of Hurricane Florence is that they are covered with the appropriate Homeowners and Flood Insurance policies.
 A standard Homeowners Insurance policy does not cover flooding, which is what is destroying most homes and businesses today.
-Unfortunately, for those who didn’t have Flood Insurance, it’s too late to get coverage until some time has passed.
-For many of us, Hurricane Harvey is a most unexpected natural disaster and a lesson that we should all be prepared for this sort of damage, especially if we live in storm-prone areas of the country.
+Unfortunately, for those who didn’t have Business Property Insurance or Flood Insurance, it’s too late to get coverage until some time has passed.

-We’ve compiled some tips on what to do to ensure your family’s safety after the hurricane.
+We’ve compiled some tips on what to do to ensure your family’s safety after the hurricane passes.
 Often, homes become danger zones but we sometimes can’t avoid revisiting and trying to recoup our losses.
 Here are some pointers on how to do this as safely as possible.

 Regrouping with Family Members